-This seminar seeks to shift focus from literature conceived of as an inert container to literature as an active process that is itself conceptually rich.
+This collective began in 2010 as a five-year seminar at the American Academy of Religion, but has also included a series of university campus meetings.
+The seminar seeks to shift focus from literature conceived of as an inert container to literature as an active process that is itself conceptually rich.
 We will collectively engage in new research on the forms, structures, and styles of Tibetan literature and their effects on religious discourse and practice.
 In so doing we will bring into high relief the very question of how the category of “literature” is heuristically productive for the future of the study of Tibetan religion.
 We will address this central question from two directions: from the perspective of contemporary discussions of what constitutes literature, and also from that of traditional Tibetan theoretical work, which itself has explored how some kinds of writing may be distinguished from others in terms of their style, level of self-consciousness, and intentional impact on the religious life of the reader.

 For the five years of the seminar we will read, analyze and discuss key passages in selected examples of Tibetan religious literature.
 We will follow a general historical framework from the eleventh to twentieth centuries, in which each of five meetings will cover approximately two centuries.
 The chronological framework will encourage us to pay attention to broad transformations in literature over time.